google/digitalbuildings/ontology/docs/ontology.md

 for each.
 Standard units should all be from the same unit family to ease standardization.
 The ontology currently standardizes on SI as the unit family.

-While the current ontology configuration does not explixtly call out conversion factors, it gnerally tries to conform to unit names from [QUDT](http://www.qudt.org/release2/qudt-catalog.html) so that their conversion factors can be used.
+While the current ontology configuration does not explicitly call out conversion factors, it generally tries to conform to unit names from [QUDT](http://www.qudt.org/release2/qudt-catalog.html) so that their conversion factors can be used.
 Future development may integrate a unit ontology more directly.

-### Multi-State Values {#multi-state-values}
+### Multi-State Values

 A multi-state is a data type that consists of an enumerated set of states with specific meanings, such as {ON, OFF, AUTO}.

-#### Individual States {#individual-states}
+#### Individual States

 Like subfields, states are intended to be global whenever possible, but can be defined only within a namespace as well.
-Each state has a specifc definition that is the same wherever it is used.
+Each state has a specific definition that is the same wherever it is used.

 In order to maximize interoperability each possible state must have one